Illustration d'un hippocampe tenant un coton-tige

 Picture of divers swimming with sharks

-Our commitment to the oceans
+Our commitment to limiting plastic pollution

 With single-use plastic accounting for 60% of marine pollution, Decathlon is committed to achieving zero single-use plastic by 2026.